isambard-sc/openportal/docs/job/README.md

 This means that the system is robust to failures.
 If, for example, the `notebook` agent goes down, then the `Job` still exists on `Boards` on the `waldur`, `brics` and `shared` agents.
-When the `notebook` agent comes back, its first task is to restore the `Board`s for each of its `Connection`s, by asking that the agent on the other side sends across all of its jobs.
+When the `notebook` agent comes back, its first task is to restore the `Boards` for each of its `Connections`, by asking that the agent on the other side sends across all of its jobs.
 This is because the system ensures that the `Boards` are kept in sync on both sides of a `Connection`.
 If, for example, `shared` went down while processing a `Job`, then on coming back, it would receive the `Job` again from `notebook`, and would then process it again.
-As `Job`s are idempotent, this is a safe operation.
+As `Jobs` are idempotent, this is a safe operation.